hopejr/ShuttleControlUSB/README.md

 #### Event: `disconnected`
 Emitted when the device has been unplugged or has failed.

-Returns `id` String - an MD5 hash of either the serial number (if it exists) or the device path.
+Returns `id` String - either the serial number (if it exists) or the device path, turned into an MD5 hash.

 #### Event: `shuttle`
 Emitted when shuttle data is available from the device.

 Returns:
 - `value` Integer - Range from -7 to 7 for ShuttleXpress and ShuttlePro (v1 and v2)
-- `id` String - an MD5 hash of either the serial number (if it exists) or the device path.
+- `id` String - either the serial number (if it exists) or the device path, turned into an MD5 hash.

 #### Event: `shuttle-trans`
 Emitted when shuttle data is available from the device.